markproy/bird-classification-workshop/docs/lab1-image-prep.md

 1. Download the images
 2. Explore the dataset using a SageMaker notebook
 3. Use the [im2rec](https://mxnet.incubator.apache.org/faq/recordio.html) utility to package the images
-4. Create an S3 bucket that will be used throughout the workshop
-5. Upload the packaged images to S3 for training
+4. Upload the packaged images to S3 for training

 The following sections walk you through the detailed steps.